sophwest/Westrop_Sophia_FIP/README.md

 12/24/2022 - Added files to repo, edited readme to reflect the whole journey of the FIP 12/26/2022 - Hunkered down to code and panicked at how much time I lost and had left.
 Was filled with determination, and Christmas chocolate.
 Began to code HTML for the desktop pages, putting in semantic tagging and populated content.
 12/27/2022 - Continued to work on HTML on desktop pages, added contact form and newsletter form.
 Began CSS for desktop pages- gave everything it's colours and what styling I could.
 Got layout mostly correct with just a few elements needing adjustment.
 12/28/2022 - Successfully styled the form!
-Finished positioning elements and began to build mobile pages.
+12/29/2022 - Finished positioning elements correctly, styled newsletter sign up correctly, and other finishing touches, and thus completed desktop pages.

 ## Credits